 I have been wondering what would have happened if I had spoken up sooner.
 I like to think that I have understood the importance of the Black Lives Matter movement from the beginning, but still I chose not engage deeply enough with it on social media.

 Could I have helped prevent the atrocities of the last 3 years if I had done more to confront injustice on social media?
 I don’t know, but I do know that I am sorry I didn’t do more, sooner.
 I promise to do more, now.
 And I will keep dancing, furiously, for us all.

 I have been juggling emotions and grappling with words since learning of the events in Charlottesville, Virginia last weekend.
 It feels so far away, so foreign, so completely unbelievable.
 How, in 2017, is this happening?
-I realize that even this reaction reveals my privilege: I have lived a life largely untouched by racism.
+I realize that this reaction reveals my privilege: I have lived a life largely untouched by racism.
 I can only ask the question “How is this happening?” because I’ve never had it happen to me.
-I am aware, of course, that racism still exists because I am cognizant of the world around me.
-I hear stories from my friends and read accounts in the media; I’m not blind to the evil in the world.
-But I am still personally unaffected enough by the day-to-day realities of it it to react with shock, horror, and disbelief when things like this still happen.
+I am aware, of course, that racism still exists: I hear stories from my friends and read accounts in the media; I’m not blind to the evil in the world.
+But I am personally unaffected enough by the day-to-day realities of it it to react with shock, horror, and disbelief when things like this still happen.